gerddie/apitrace/frametrim/frametrim.markdown

   by specifying a range of frames including the setup frame that can be identified by using qapitrace.
 Setup frames usually ha a significant larger number of calls like other frames.

-* GolfWithYourFriends uses GL_COPY_WRITE_BUFFER, but apparently only to map the buffer and write data to it, and not for its actual purpouse (glCopyBufferSubData)

 ## Notes for optimization

 * when mapping with GL_MAP_INVALIDATE_BUFFER_BIT we can drop earlier mapping or subdata calls

-## TODO

-* glBindBufferRange
-* glCopyTexSubImage2D